 review these data structures and algorithms at the beginning of the semester).

 - All labs and programming assignments are to be done in standard C++ (i.e., c++11, c++14, or c++17).

 No other programming languages will be accepted.
 (Sorry, no Java, no Python, and no C++ with Microsoft, Mac, or Google extensions.)

 Since standard C++ does not support networking,

-all networking related programming assignments are required to be done by making system calls (with a C interface)
+all networking related labs and programming assignments are required to be done by making system calls (with a C interface)

 and without using any C++ networking libraries.